GoldenChaos/GoldenChaos-BTT/README.md

 - Date and Time widget opens Fantastical 2 mini view when pressed
 - Media controls and iTunes widget disappear when iTunes isn’t running
 - iTunes Now Playing widget shows currently playing song or "Paused" if iTunes is not playing anything
-- Persistent Next Reminder widget that grabs your next reminder by due date
+- Due Today widget shows reminders from Reminders.app that are due today
+- Reminders without a due date keep the Due Today widget open persistently and show the most recently added reminder
-- Tap on a widget to open its parent app
+- Tap on any widget to open its parent app
+- More context-sensitive widgets coming in the future?
+Who knows...

 Requires Location Helper and JSON Helper for weather widget to work properly.